chaoss/metrics/resources/checklist-quality.md

+This issue is created to collect comments about the rolling release of "______"

+This metric can be found here: https://github.com/chaoss/xxxxxxx/xxxxxxx/xxxxxxx.md

+See all release candidates: https://chaoss.community/metrics/

+## CHAOSS Metric Quality Checklist
-To simplify project management on new or updated metrics, you can create tracking tickets using the markdown below as a template.
-This helps ensure that teams follow CHAOSS quality standards and processes.
-You can have one large ticket, or break it up into two or three.
-The checklist items don’t have to be completed all at once - you will probably want to create individual issues for some.
+This checklist is used for new and updated metrics to ensure we follow CHAOSS quality standards and processes.
+Below checklist items don’t have to be completed all at once: create the metric release candidate issue first and then start working on the checklist.

-# Get feedback and prepare release

-## Process
+### Process

-- [ ] WG decided to release the metric (Create “review issue” in the authoring WG’s repo for comments during review period)
+- [ ] Create “review issue” in the authoring WG’s repo for comments during review period and paste this template in
-- [ ] Add metric to WG’s repo (after checking Content Quality and Technical Requirements)
+- [ ] Create pull request to edit or add metric to WG’s repo (after checking Content Quality and Technical Requirements below)
-- [ ] Add entry to release notes issue in working group repo and provide the link to the metric
+- [ ] Add the new metric or metric edit to release notes issue in working group repo
-- [ ] Update Spreadsheet of metrics
+- [ ] Update spreadsheet of metrics
-- [ ] Create issue in CHAOSS/Translation repository  to kick-off translation to other languages
+- [ ] Create issue in CHAOSS/Translation repository  to kick-off translation to other languages (please use the the translation issue template)
-- [ ] Create issue to request adding metric to [website](https://chaoss.community/metrics/) with link to “review issue”
+- [ ] "Metric Candidate Release" label added to the metric release candidate issue.
 - [ ] Metric was added to website
 - [ ] When above steps are completed, announce new/updated metric on mailing list